 This was the place where Robin Hood camped out with his Merry Men, hiding away from the authorities.

 The RSPB has recently taken over the management of the forest and has built a modern multi-million-pound visitor centre here.

-Although it doesn’t have too much in the ways of displays about Robin Hood, there are some statues of him and his merry men like Little John outside of the visitor centre.
+Although it doesn’t have too much in the way of a display about Robin Hood, there are some statues of him and his merry men like Little John outside of the visitor centre.

 Their gift shop also sells some fun souvenirs including Robin Hood hats and bows to dress up and their café overlooking the forest also has some nice references too.